UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/index.rst

 ..
-Reactions documentation master file, created by sphinx-quickstart on Thu Oct  3 15:08:24 2024.
+VANTAGE-Reactions documentation master file, created by sphinx-quickstart on Thu Oct  3 15:08:24 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Reactions documentation
+VANTAGE-Reactions documentation
 =====================================

 .. toctree::